-Describe the process used by E&T providers to communicate provider determinations to the State agency.
+a) Describe the process used by E&T providers to communicate provider determinations to the State agency.

 When the E&T Provider/Partner determines they cannot work with a client, the E&T Provider will send the person's name to the state's E&T inbox within 7 business days.
-The E&T Staff will review and forward to the regional program specialist to assign the determination to that county's E&T case manager (CM).
+The E&T Staff will review and forward to the regional program specialist where they will then assign the determination to that county's E&T case manager (CM).
 The E&T CM will review the client's situation, contact them to discuss options, and determine good cause or find another activity.
 Good cause will last until time of recertification or client placed in another activity.
 The timeframe for notifying the participant of a provider determination is 7 days and a copy of the letter is scanned into the participant's record on the case management system-kynect ability, and a case note in the comment section will be made in the Worker Porter/IEES system as well.
-An ABAWD who has received a provider determination will not accrue countable months during the month during which the State agency notifies the ABAWD of the provider determination.

-a) Describe how the State agency notifies clients of a provider determination.
+b) Describe how the State agency notifies clients of a provider determination.
 Please include the timeframe for contacting clients after receiving a provider determination.